+You must expand your queries to distinguish transactions in one market from another market for these unified accounts.
 This means being aware of how Amazon is denoting marketplaces or, in some cases, regions rather than marketplaces altogether.
 As a result, you can NOT rely on ob_mws_marketplace_id in all cases.
-It is essential that you expand your queries to distinguish transactions in one market from another market for these unified accounts.

 How to identity marketplace references in Amazon data feeds